 F F relates to how quickly the machine feeds the piece.

-S S tells the machine how quickly to move the spindle.
+S S tells the machine the rpm of the spindle.

 T The T tells the machine which tool to use.

 M M values give miscellaneous functions or machine functions, telling the device how to act by giving on and off directions.

 I, J These values indicate the incremental center of any arcs the machine makes.

 R R gives the radius of arcs made by the machine.